Falling Out Of Love Can Be Fixed, Here’s How!

 The good news is that most partners begin to feel the distance growing and address the issue.
 Unfortunately, not all people are emotionally intuitive or have the mental energy to recognize the sprouting of marital unhappiness.

 Once distancing has begun, it is a matter of time until the partners become disconnected.
 Usually one partner falls out of love and begins to consider exiting the marriage.

 Truthfully, many marriages exist in this space, disconnected and unhappy, but the spouses’ soldier on, believing that things will change if they just ignore it long enough.
 A disconnected marriage can be re-connected if both parties are willing to work on building a new marital framework.

 Disconnection can result in disaffection.
 But if both partners are willing to identify areas of personal growth and address the grievances of their spouse, chances are good that their marriage will return to a healthy level of intimacy.

 There Is Hope and Help For Your Marriage

 Remember, falling out of love with your spouse doesn’t mean your marriage is ending.
 Working to get reconnected, closing the distance gap and overcoming discouragement is all possible.
-BUT the sooner a couple begins to confront the missing pieces in their dynamic, the better the outcome.
+But the sooner a couple begins to confront the missing pieces in their marital dynamic, the better the outcome.

 If you are interested in working on your marriage, this book is one of the best books for building a healthy marriage.
 It is like having a couples therapist coaching you in your own home.
 It identifies the destructive patterns in marriage and teaches you healthy methods of interacting.
 Don’t think about it, buy it!